vennbury/lessons/python/basics/object--oriented-programming/property-decorators.md

 ## Learning Outcomes

 - How to convert methods into properties
-- Eplain why and when it's useful
+- Explain why and when it's useful
   <br><br>

 ## Theory